micro/micro/docs/reference/README.md

 - if the keys are ordered, we can ask for X number of entries after a key (get 3 entries after "id2")

 Finding values in an ordered set is possibly the simplest task we can ask a database.
 The problem with the above data structure is that it's not very useful to ask "find me keys coming in the order after "id2".
-To enable other kind of queries, the data must be saved with different keys.
+To enable other kinds of queries, the data must be saved with different keys.

 In the case of the schoold students, let's say we wan't to list by class.
-To do this, having the query in mind, we can copy the data over to an other table named after the query we want to do:
+To do this, having the query in mind, we can copy the data over to another table named after the query we want to do:

 #### Query by Field Value Equality